-At the Home Furnishings Market opening October 13, Sauder is debuting over three dozen fresh styles geared to the needs of today’s technology-rich homefronts.
-The company is unveiling two collections, Barrister Lane and Original Cottage, and is showcasing offerings from its French Mills collection, introduced earlier this year.
+At the Home Furnishings Market opening Oct.
+13, Sauder is debuting over three dozen fresh styles geared to the needs of today’s technology-rich homefronts.
+The company is unveiling two collections, Barrister Lane and Original Cottage, and showcasing offerings from its French Mills collection, introduced earlier this year.
 In addition, Sauder is debuting over half a dozen entertainment pieces, representing a variety of styles and finishes and providing still more techno-cued options for the contemporary home.

 Order in the home: timeless barrister styling presents a bold, functional style statement